Sonali-Joshi-24/DS-Algo/README.md

 # DS-Algo

-Must know python basic programs for interviews
+Must know python basic programs for interviews as well as covering DS such as linklist